 Composting Toilets = Clean H2O

-The Haiti H2O Composting Toilet Project is a proactive program that improves sanitation and replenishes the soil in Baissin Caiman.
+The Haiti H2O Composting Toilet Project is a proactive program that improves sanitation and replenishes the soil in rural Haiti.

 There is no electricity, running water or public sewage system.
 As you can imagine this leads to major health problems.
 A composting toilet provides a safe and secure structure to dispose of human waste, while also converting that waste to compost to replenish the soil.

-The first test toilet was built and has been used for a full cycle to determine its effectiveness.
+The first test toilet was built in Bassin Caiman and has been used for a full cycle to determine its effectiveness.
 Three additional toilets are being completed and the compost from the initial toilet will be used in a demonstration garden.

 Toilet Committee: is a group from the community; they will facilitate training and planning for the toilet project (volunteer position).